NadiaNadir/Project2-Nadia/README.md

 I created a Separate requirement.txt file then I just run this pip3 install –r requirements.txt in my terminal.
 It will install all the packages we required.

+# CONFIG.PY
+There is a file CONFIG.PY where you need to add your Binance API Key & Binance Secret Key.
 ### LET”S CHECKOUT THE CODE FILE

 ![D](https://user-images.githubusercontent.com/60047689/148145899-1a10e147-5f02-4d7a-b6a9-cbc51d8e7b6e.png)